Elder Financial Abuse

 Resources for Consumers

-If you or someone you know is a victim of elder fraud contact the National Elder Fraud Hotline (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
-We encourage you to read the NCUA's exit link policies. (opens new page).) .
+If you or someone you know is a victim of elder fraud contact the National Elder Fraud Hotline.

 Tools and Resources for Credit Unions